komali2/blog/content/posts/my-emacs-environment/index.md

 `org-directory` determines your root org directory, against which many org functions are invoked.
 Having it within a Dropbox folder can be useful for backing up, but also if you use org-mode management apps on your phone, or just use org-mode on multiple machines.

 `org-projectile-file` can be useful if you want to use org-projectile.
-I don't use that anymore, but it's cool for doing things like creating TODOs on a per-projectile-project basis.
+I don't use that anymore, but it's cool for doing things like creating `TODO`s on a per-projectile-project basis.

 Roam and journal will be discussed later.

 `org-default-notes-file` determines where org captures will be saved if you don't pass in any custom template properties.
 I use `inbox.org` because I follow a sort of [Getting Things Done](https://gettingthingsdone.com/) (GTD) type workflow.
-Because of the powerful nature of org agenda filtering and the ability to write custom capture templates, it's not necessary to do a lot of organization by filetype.
+Because of the powerful nature of org agenda filtering and the ability to write custom capture templates, it's not necessary to do a lot of organization by file type.
 I'll demonstrate why later.

 Now for even more customization.
 Inside of `dotspacemacs/user-config`, create a `with-eval-after-load 'org` invocation.
 This function causes included code to run after the passed-in mode has been loaded, in this case org-mode.
 Like this: